tmf7/Engine-of-Evil/README.txt

 Master branch tracks the current stable build.
-Updates branch tracks changes in progress (not necessarily a stable build) Both include my original source code and assets used.
+Updates branch tracks changes in progress (not necessarily a stable build) Both include my original source code.
+Art assets are from opengameart.org.

 To get the program running:
 1) Pull or clone this repository